 If you have booked to stay 3 nights in Athens, you still have a whole day to yourself.
-On day three in Athens, you can decide if you are interested in any of the other museums and attractions in our city.
-You can also take a half day tour to Cape Sounion, or just spend some more time walking around the centre.
+On day three in Athens, you can decide if you are interested in any of the other museums and attractions in the city centre.

-Apart from the many neoclassical buildings and cool street art works, you will find plenty of cafes and all-day hangouts.
-For one of the best meals you can have in central Athens, head to Oxo Nou on Emmanouil Benaki.
+Apart from the many neoclassical buildings and cool street art, you will find plenty of cafes and all-day hangouts.
+For one of the best meals in central Athens, head to Oxo Nou on Emmanouil Benaki.
 They have a huge menu, large portions, amazing dishes and lots of Cretan raki on the house.

 Explore the art galleries and free museums

 If history is not your thing, don’t worry.
 Athens has many more attractions apart from the famous sites and museums.

 Anyone who loves art will be happy to know that there are several art museums in Athens.
 Some of them have only opened in the last few years.
 I can recommend five main art museums in Athens:

 If you are looking for free activities, check out my article on free museums and galleries in Athens.
 You may be surprised – and this is why 3 days in Athens are nowhere near enough!